PeterHuberSg/MasterGrab/Readme.md

 rather important in the later phase of the game.

 However, BasicRobot is lacking any strategic planning, like:
+- Detect attacks and defend against them
+- Once reaching a certain size, also grow of armies in different countries instead of attacking as much as possible
 - Which attack improves the "shape" of his countries:
   - When his countries bild a "circle", the countries inside the circle have no enemies.
   - When he manages to get all countries in a column on the screen, less defence is needed.